annetteclopezdavila/Advanced_Machine_Learning/Projects/Project1.md

 ~~~

 After running the code, the MAE for SVR(poly) is $23,994.88.
 This means that we may need to modify the parameters or type of model.
 When we try the linear SVR model, we have an MAE of $4,546.70.
 This is still a relatively high MAE, but under $5,000.
 Lastly, if we run the SVR (rbf), we get an MAE of $4,242.04.
 Thus, the best kernel for this data set is the linear kernel.

+## Neural Network
+Neural Networks are made up of neurons, or small units which hold a number.
+These neurons are connected to each other in layers and are assigned an activation value.
+Each activation number is multiplied with a corresponding weight which describes connection strength from node to node.
+A neural network has an architecture of input nodes, output nodes, and hidden layers.
+For each node in a proceeding layer, the weighted sum is computed:

+INSERT PICTURE HERE